Concatenative programming language: Example

-Functions and procedures written in concatenative style are not value level, i.e. they typically do not represent the data structures they operate on with explicit names or identifiers.
-Instead they are function levela function is defined as a pipeline, or a sequence of operations that take parameters from an implicit data structure upon which all functions operate, and return the function results to that shared structure so that it will be used by the next operator.
+Functions and procedures written in concatenative style are not value level, i.e., they typically do not represent the data structures they operate on with explicit names or identifiers.
+Instead they are function level – a function is defined as a pipeline, or a sequence of operations that take parameters from an implicit data structure on which all functions operate, and return the function results to that shared structure so that it will be used by the next operator.

 The combination of compositional semantics with a syntax that mirrors such a semantic makes concatenative languages highly amenable to algebraic manipulation of programs; although it may be difficult to write mathematical expressions directly in them.
 Concatenative languages can be implemented efficiently with a stack machine, and are commonly present implicitly in virtual machines in the form of their instruction sets.

 Properties

 The properties of concatenative languages are the result of their compositional syntax and semantics: